Michal-Atlas/DawnStorm/dawnstorm.md

 ### Conditions

-**Stumbled** - creatures go at the end of initiative (in the order they were stumbled, if there is more than one) and cannot move more than 1 step, if they are already at the end 9f initiative, they move to the beginning of initiative but lose their next turn
+**Stumbled** - you go at the end of initiative (in the order they were stumbled, if there is more than one) and cannot move more than 1 step, if you are already stumbled, you lose your next turn.
+This condition ends on you turn.

-**Short of Breath** - While you are short of breath, you can't use any `Maneuvers` with your actions that use the `Body` skill and no *Advanced Maneuvers* with actions using the `Soul` skill.
-If you fail an action you become *Exhausted* for the rest of the duration + *1 Round* or just *1 Round* if the `Out of Breath`'s duration is longer than a minute or 1 minute if over 1 hour.
+**Short of Breath** - While you are short of breath, you can't use any `Maneuvers` with your actions that use the `Body` skill, no speech-based actions and no *Advanced Maneuvers* with actions using the `Soul` skill.
+If you fail an action you become *Exhausted* for the rest of the duration + *1 Round* or just *1 Round* if the `Out of Breath`'s duration is longer than an hour.

 **Exhausted** - You suffer a `-2` on all rolls per level of Exhaustion as well as all the hindrances given by `Short of Breath`.